-Brazil is thought to be one of the countries with the fastest growth, following its position in the rankings as “B” in BRIC, an acronym and representative which stands for Brazil, Russia, India, and China.
+Brazil is thought to be one of the countries with the fastest growth, following its position in the rankings as “B” in BRIC, an acronym and representative that stands for Brazil, Russia, India, and China.

 Numerous reports support the growth of the IT industry in Brazil, the main reason being the mobile market and the development of software.
-According to predictions by experts, Brazil has one of the biggest populations of internet users on mobile devices that is expected to increase shortly.
+According to predictions by experts, Brazil has one of the biggest populations of internet users on mobile devices which is expected to increase shortly.

 Several studies have shown an increase in spending on IT services.
 In fact, as per a couple of studies, Brazil’s electronics market is also seeing huge expansion.

-While the pace of development is not rapid, it is massive, and the unforeseen innovations provide the possibility of a huge number of opportunities.
+While the pace of development is not rapid, it is massive, and unforeseen innovations provide the possibility of a huge number of opportunities.

 With the growing need for technology, Brazil’s IT industry is driving change toward better accessibility to the capital market.
 It is widely known that new technological innovations require innovative tech solutions.
-This is why we can realize that Brazil’s technology environment is favorable for development.
+This is why we realize that Brazil’s technology environment is favorable for development.
 In addition, increasing the digital literacy of people in Brazil will allow foreign investors to invest in the IT sector.
 Brazil has a robust manufacturing sector too, especially in textiles, automobiles, and aerospace.

 In addition to this, our Brazilian lawyers can also help you to apply for residency in this country.
 Once the residency is attained, there is no need to renew it because it is permanent and never expires (except for investment visas) although the CIE card itself needs to be renewed every nine years.
 The status of a resident will be lost if he/she departs Brazil for more than two years.
 They will then need to apply again.
-If you are interested to apply for a Brazilian residence permit, get in touch with our lawyers.
+If you are interested in applying for a Brazilian residence permit, get in touch with our lawyers.

 Factors to consider while opening a business in Brazil